Privacy Notice Statement: Consultation Process for Canadians on the Impact Assessments of Trade Negotiations

 “Personal information” is defined as any information, in any form, about an identifiable individual, including details of an individual’s personal experiences, opinions or views.
 Please refer to section 3 of the Privacy Act for further details regarding personal information.

-Global Affairs Canada is seeking the views of the Canadian public and interested stakeholders through a consultation process on any likely and significant environmental issues which the proposed trade agreement may have on Canada.
-The submissions received during the consultation process will be used for the purpose of assisting Canadian negotiators in their efforts to integrate environmental considerations into the course of trade negotiations.
+Global Affairs Canada is seeking the views of the Canadian public and interested stakeholders through a consultation process on any impacts which the proposed trade agreement may have on Canada.
+The submissions received during the consultation process will be used for the purpose of assisting Canadian negotiators in their efforts to integrate these considerations into the course of trade negotiations.

 The information is collected under the authority of the Department of Foreign Affairs, Trade and Development Act, section 10(2)(e) to foster the expansion of Canada’s international trade and commerce.

 The information you provide is voluntary and you may, without prejudice, decide not to participate in this consultation process.
 Should you decide to provide a submission, it is important to know that your submission constitutes your consent to the collection, use, and disclosure of the information provided therein, subject to certain exceptions as per the Privacy Act, and as described in this privacy notice statement.

 Please ensure that you limit the information you provide in your submission to impacts related to the proposed trade negotiation.
 You are encouraged to make fact-based statements that do not include your personal views and opinions of another individual, otherwise those statements would be considered to be the personal information of that individual under the Privacy Act.

 Information received from submissions will be summarized in reports and shared with the Department’s Chief Negotiator(s) and the Environmental Assessment Committee, and other bodies as appropriate.
 These reports will not contain any personal information that could potentially be used to identify you.